 Note 2.

-7. Return on Investments (%): It is increased due to increased in net profit of the company.
+7. Return on Capital Employed (%) : It is decreased due to decreased in overall operating profit of the comapny.

 28. Micro and Small Scale Business Enterprises: The management has initiated the process of identifying enterprises small enterprise,